iamHammadA/Jarvis-AI-Voice-Assistant-using-Python-Speech-Recognition-Automation-/README.md

 ![Issues](https://img.shields.io/github/issues/iamHammadA/Jarvis-AI-Voice-Assistant-using-Python-Speech-Recognition-Automation-)
 ![License](https://img.shields.io/github/license/iamHammadA/Jarvis-AI-Voice-Assistant-using-Python-Speech-Recognition-Automation-)

+🚀 Control your computer using just your voice — like Iron Man’s Jarvis.

 A Python-based intelligent voice assistant that can search the web, play media, open applications, and respond using AI-powered text-to-speech.

 ## ✨ Features